FAQs

 No. You have the right to refuse entry into your residence pursuant to section 70.05 (4m) of the Wisconsin Statutes and a refusal of entry will not be used as the sole reason for increasing your property tax assessment.
 When an interior inspection is unavailable or not allowed, the assessor will attempt to update the records by looking at the property from the outside and using any other available information.
 To ensure an accurate assessment, it is to your advantage to allow the assessor inside your property when an inspection is requested.

 Generally speaking, improvements that increase the market value of a property will increase the assessed value.
-The following are typical items that will increase the assessed value of your property:
+The following are some typical items that will increase the assessed value of your property:

 The City of Neenah Assessor’s Office revalues all property on a quasi-cyclical nature to keep pace with changes in the market, as dictated by Wisconsin Statutes Chapter 70.
 The City must maintain its assessed values within 10% of true full market value within a specified time period.
 During a revaluation year, all assessments are examined and adjustments are made where necessary to guarantee that all properties are assessed at market value.
 This is done to assure that taxes are distributed equitably and uniformly.